New Boston Historical Society

 One of the draft cards has a notation that a certain New Boston man was ineligible for service because he didn't weigh enough!

-A scribbled comment from the Draft Board demanded "more particularities".
+A comment scribbled on this man's card by the Draft Board demanded "more particularities".

-saddlers (horses were a primary means of transportation in the Great War), mechanics, messengers and musicians.
+saddlers.
+(Horses were a primary means of transportation in the Great War.)

-Enlisted men included no less than four Leland brothers.
+The enlisted men included no less than four Leland brothers, including Willie Leland, whose photo may be seen above.

 for America and its allies.
 New Boston's primary contribution appears to have been dairy products.